aut0maticjack/lazyweb/RetroPie-DOSBox-OMF2097.md

 Put OMF in the `/home/pi/RetroPie/roms/pc/OMF` directory

 I copied an existing install from my PC so I had already run `SETUP.EXE` and configured the soundcard.
 If you haven't done this, connect a USB keyboard and do so.

-On a Pi 1 overclocked to 900/450/450/2, the highest sound setting resulted in crackling, I had to configure a lower performance sound setting in the setup program.
-I haven't tried a Pi 2 or Pi 3 yet.

 ### Create Launcher